 The Three A’s

-- Alignment: This term is also related to a Tantric concept, “Jnana Shakti”, the power of awareness.
-This is related to the mind and, according to John Friend, is the "mindful awareness of how various parts of ourselves are integrated and interconnected."
+– Alignment: Also related to a Tantric concept, “Jnana Shakti”, the power of awareness.
+This is related to the mind and, according to John Friend, is the “mindful awareness of how various parts of ourselves are integrated and interconnected.”

-As a nationally registered Yoga School (USA), Anusara Yoga offers a teacher certification program that meets the national standards for Yoga teachers set by the Yoga Alliance.
-With over 1,200 teachers and thousands of students worldwide, Anusara Yoga is one of the fastest growing schools of Hatha Yoga in the world.
+As a nationally registered Yoga School (USA), Anusara Yoga offers a teacher certification program that meets the national standards for yoga teachers as set by the Yoga Alliance.
+With over 1,200 teachers and thousands of students worldwide, Anusara Yoga is one of the fastest growing schools of hatha yoga in the world.

 The harmony of the Anusara Yoga community is also maintained by adhering to a set of ethical guidelines.
-All Anusara Yoga teachers are required to follow these ethical guidelines in order to maintain their Anusara Yoga teaching license.
+All Anusara Yoga teachers are required to follow these ethical guidelines in order to maintain their teaching license of Anusara Yoga.

 Goal of Anusara Yoga

-Anusara Yoga teachers are dedicated to serving each student and helping them to expose their innate goodness, values, and Supreme nature.
-They are committed to empowering each student, building their self-esteem, and inspiring happiness and joy with the practice of Yoga.
+Anusara Yoga teachers are dedicated to serving each student and helping them to expose their innate goodness, values and Supreme nature.
+They are committed to empowering each student and building their self-esteem and to inspiring happines and joy with the yoga practice.

 – Interview with John Friend:

-- Anusara Yoga official web page where you can find a teacher directory, teaching program, online store, John Friend's workshop info, etc:
+– Anusara Yoga official web page where you can find techers directory, teaching program, online store, John Friend’s workshops info, etc:

 – Interesting article about Anusara Yoga, its principles, the practice, etc: